rahulkothuri/rahulkothuri/README.md

 # 💫 About Me:
-🔭 I'm currently studying Data Science at Mohan Babu University<br>👯 I'm working as a contributor at GSSOC'23<br>🪴 I'm currently learning Machine Learning and Java<br>
+🔭 I'm currently studying Data Science at Mohan Babu University.<br>👯 I'm working as a contributor at GSSOC'23.<br>🪴 I'm currently learning Machine Learning and Java.<br>

 ## 🌐 Socials: